ue22-p25/backend-fastapi-notes-steps/step.md

-# clicking done is published to the backend
+# the UI can create a note